Dealing with Chronic Back Pain

 Pain management could include prescribed or over the counter pain medication.
 Some medicine can reduce inflammation if you are suffering injury.
 Muscle relaxants can help relieve pain in your back due to tense muscles.
 Make sure to seek medical advice and assess possible side effects before you get pain medication, and that you have identified the cause of pain in order to prevent the issues from worsening.

 Text Neck and Chronic Pain

 Our spine has a natural curvature.
 This curvature is being changed with our poor posture and gravity, which causes text neck.
 When this happens, and it is different for every person, it causes pain.
 Sometimes the pain isn’t even located in the neck.
 Think of your head as a bowling ball.
-It was made to sit up on top of the spine in a perfect way.
+It was created to perfectly sit up on top of the spine.

-However, with life, abrupt falls and car accidents this perfect spinal model was broken down.
-This now makes this bowling ball hang forward instead of on top of the shoulders.
-This will pull at the spine in various positions.
-This can be not only at the neck but even in the middle and lower back.
+However, with strenuous activity, abrupt falls, and car accidents this perfect spinal model can become broken down and misaligned.
+This now makes the head hang forward instead of on top of the shoulders, pulling at the spine in various unnatural positions.
+This can occur not only at the neck but even in the middle and lower back.
 These curves need to be reintroduced into the spine with the use of cervical traction devices.